 1. Wellness CORE Grain-Free Turkey, Chicken Liver & Turkey Liver Formula Canned Dog Food

-This dog food is delicious, packed with protein, free of fillers, easy to digest, and a generous source of vitamins.
-It is a full-fledged meal that is sufficient on its own.
-I’d recommend this food for regular, healthy dogs too due to its high-quality ingredients.
-As for hypothyroidism patients, it is no less than perfect.
+This delicious dog food comes packed with protein, free of fillers, easy to digest, and a generous source of vitamins.
+This formula is good for healthy dogs as well as those with hypothyroidism.

 2. Halo Holistic Chicken & Chicken Liver Adult Dry Dog Food

-The antioxidants and omega fatty acids in this formula boost the quick recovery of the dog’s skin and fur.
-On top of that, the chicken liver helps balance the hormonal levels.
-Blueberries, carrots, cranberries, and other fruits and vegetables provide the mandatory fiber for easy digestion.
-The ingredients are all high in quality, free of artificial components and hormones that could worsen the condition of your pet.
+The antioxidants and omega fatty acids in this formula provide for healthy skin and coat.
+Additionally, the chicken liver helps balance hormone levels.
+Blueberries, carrots, cranberries, and other fruits and vegetables provide fiber for easy digestion.
+The ingredients are all high in quality, free of artificial components, and hormones that could aggravate hypothyroidism.